mattkirkland/design-methods/notebook.md

 ## Getting Started

-Start your Notebook by clicking here to see the Example Notebook.
+Start your Notebook by <a href="https://www.notion.so/WEEK-1-Getting-Started-be68f94a1707445b80e2b117041754b0">clicking here to see the Example Notebook</a>.
 You can click the 'duplicate' option to clone that example and use it.

 - Fill out the first page and customize it
 - Find the sharing settings for your notebook and make sure it's public
-- Fill out this form to tell us the URL of your notebook.
+- <a href="https://forms.gle/ZXSWPTZjKbbs8bEF9">Fill out this form to tell us the URL of your notebook.</a>
 - When you're ready, fill out the About My Project page

 ## Grading